Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Leveraging sparse brain-to-feature structure

-(see \ref{secsupl-3} for the derivation).
-Throughout the paper, the relation $\approx$ indicates asymptotic equality as $n, d \to \infty$ with $n/d < \infty$.
-In case $p_{\mathrm{sel}}=1$ and $\pi=1$ (all $d$ inputs selected), this expression reduces to the prediction error of ridge regression without variable selection.
-This expression allows us to estimate the prediction error $R$ from the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$ for a broad class of sparse regression methods, including wrapper and filter methods.
-Fully embedded methods such as Lasso \citep{tibshirani1996regression} or ARD \citep{mackay1992bayesian} do not satisfy this framework exactly, but refitting ridge on the selected support aligns them with this framework and is known to yield similar prediction performance \citep{belloni2013least}. \autoref{fig6} shows heatmaps of the prediction error $R$ for sparse regression across combinations of the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$.
+A proof is given in \appref{suppl-subsec4}.
+This expression allows us to estimate the prediction error $R$ from the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$ for a broad class of sparse regression methods.
+In the special case $p_{\mathrm{sel}}=1$ and $\pi=1$ (all $d$ inputs selected), this expression reduces to the prediction error of ridge regression without variable selection. \autoref{fig6} shows heatmaps of the prediction error $R$ for sparse regression across combinations of the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$.
 With $p_{\mathrm{sel}}$ fixed, $R$ decreases as $\pi$ increases.
-Along the diagonal $p_{\mathrm{sel}}=\pi$ (random selection), the error does not decrease, whereas variable selection that attains a high hit rate with a small $p_{\mathrm{sel}}$ does reduce the error.
+Compared with the no-selection baseline $(p_{\mathrm{sel}}, \pi)=(1,1)$, random selection along the diagonal $p_{\mathrm{sel}}=\pi$ does not reduce the error, whereas variable selection that attains a high hit rate with a small $p_{\mathrm{sel}}$ does reduce the error.

-Sparse regression reduces prediction error by leveraging the sparse brain-to-feature mapping, a structure that arises when brain-like latent features are employed.
-By formalizing this sparse structure, we have shown that appropriate variable selection can lead to accurate prediction even at small data scales.
+Sparse regression can exploit a sparse brain-to-feature mapping and is not structurally constrained by ODC.
+Our analysis within the student--teacher framework shows that variable selection, which achieves a high hit rate, can lead to accurate prediction even at small data scales. \autoref{cor:pred_error} applies to a broad class of sparse translators beyond the specific correlation-based filter we study next.